Stock Market Today: Stocks Plunge on Inflation Data, Falls for Disney and Banks - ExBulletin

 The Fed, meanwhile, said it was unsure of its next move, but does not expect a rate cut this year if things go as planned.

+While it is encouraging to see inflation moderating and signs of improving labor conditions, investors should expect volatility with lingering banking concerns and a debt ceiling debate still unresolved. , said Mike Loewengart, head of model portfolio construction at Morgan Stanley Global Investment Office.

+For banks, the broader concern is that the sector’s difficulties could lead to a decline in lending, which would hurt the economy.
+Meanwhile, the US government is closing in on the June 1 deadline when it could short of money unless Congress allows it to borrow more.
+Economists say a default on US government debt could be catastrophic for the economy.

-The 10-year Treasury yield fell to 3.36% from 3.44% on Wednesday evening.
+The 10-year Treasury yield fell to 3.39% from 3.44% on Wednesday evening.
 It helps set the rates for mortgages and other large loans.
-The two-year Treasury yield, which moves more in line with Fed expectations, fell to 3.82% from 3.91%.
+The two-year Treasury yield, which moves more in line with Fed expectations, slipped to 3.90% from 3.91%.

-In overseas markets, shares in London fell 0.7% after the Bank of England raised interest rates to their highest level since late 2008.
+In overseas markets, shares in London fell 0.1% after the bank of england raised interest rates to their highest level since late 2008.
 This move was widely expected as inflation remains high in the UK

 Stock indexes were mixed elsewhere in Europe and Asia, with most making only modest moves.